-iA Insurance paid no dividend in the fourth quarter of 2021.
-For the first quarter of 2022, the Board of Directors of iA Insurance approved no dividend to its sole common shareholder, iA Financial Corporation.
-As a result, no dividend should be paid by iA Insurance to iA Financial Corporation during the first quarter of 2022.
+In the fourth guarter of 2022, iA Insurance paid a dividend of \$150 million to its sole common shareholder, iA Financial Corporation.
+For the first guarter of 2023, the Board of Directors of iA Insurance determined that there will be no dividend to its sole common shareholder, iA Financial Corporation.
+As a result, no dividend should be paid by iA Insurance to iA Financial Corporation during the first quarter of 2023.

-The Board of Directors of iA Insurance has declared the payment of a quarterly dividend of \$0.2875 per non-cumulative Class A Preferred Share - Series B. The dividend is payable in cash on March 31, 2022, to the preferred shareholders of record as at March 4, 2022.
+The Board of Directors of iA Insurance has declared the payment of a quarterly dividend of \$0.2875 per non-cumulative Class A Preferred Share - Series B. The dividend is payable in cash on March 31, 2023, to the preferred shareholders of record as at February 24, 2023.